Zilliqa/dev-portal-old/docs/mining-zilminer-setup.md

 ---
 id: mining-zilminer-setup
-title: Zilminer Setup for mining rigs
+title: ZILMiner for mining rigs
 ---

 1. Install **Zilminer** on your GPU rigs: